 Ollie Glatzer grew up around his mother's art practice, which left a tremendous impact on him.
 “She encouraged art making and supported free interaction around it without expectation,” says Ollie.
 “Oakland and the surrounding Bay Area was an amazing place to grow up,” he says.
 “The diversity of culture, both harmonious and tumultuous, provided many valuable opportunities to self evaluate and also embrace differences.”

 Kelly Ording grew up in the Bay Area.
 At the age of 18, she embarked on a mission, to move people through her art.
 Her paintings derive inspiration from geometry and architecture.
 Lines, curved and straight, create the dynamic in her paintings.
-Blues, Grey and White tones with a pop of color, like saturations of Red, Pink and Magenta, she approaches her artwork in a meditative kind of way and experiments with color to create a magnitude of work.
+Blues, Greys and White tones with a pop of color, like saturations of Red, Pink and Magenta, she approaches her artwork in a meditative kind of way and experiments with color to create a magnitude of work.
 Series of explorations, her paintings indeed carry a moving motion, from the lines she draws that have no ending or beginning to the water marks of coffee she uses to dye the paper or canvas.

 Hugo César is a self-taught multi-media artist.
 Influenced by his music background and the urban landscape he surrounds himself with, through film and photography, he captures symphonies that transcend through the contrasts, angles and subjects he chooses.
 His precision illuminates depth and sharp imagery in harmonious compositions that reflect his perspective on life and his environment.
 César is a music producer, filmmaker and photographer based in Oakland, California, a city he has called home for the last 22 years after relocating from Mexico.